Répertoire International des Sources Musicales: Organization

-The RISM Zentralredaktion and the working groups in Germany are projects funded by the Academy of Sciences and Literature in Mainz.
+The RISM Editorial Center and the working groups in Germany are projects funded by the Academy of Sciences and Literature in Mainz.
 The other working groups receive independent funding in their own countries.

+RISM Digital Center

+In 2021 the RISM Digital Center in Bern, Switzerland was created to maintain and expand the digital infrastructure for the global RISM community.
+The RISM Digital Center is primarily responsible for developing Muscat, the online cataloguing tool for the organization.
+The Digital Center is also responsible for developing RISM Online, Verovio, and building tools to manage and publish the RISM data.

 Publications

 RISM's main focus is its electronic database containing descriptions of musical sources from around the world.
 In addition, RISM series, most of which have been published as books, divide sources into distinct groups.

 RISM Database

 The RISM database can be searched through two free online resources, the RISM Catalog and RISM Online.
 The RISM Catalog was released 2010 and is made possible through cooperation between RISM, the Bavarian State Library (Bayerische Staatsbibliothek), and the Berlin State Library (Staatsbibliothek zu Berlin).
 RISM Online was launched in 2021 by the RISM Digital Center in Switzerland.

-Of the musical sources described in the database (1.4 million as of March 2023), most are music manuscripts, while there is also a substantial number of printed editions, and smaller quantities of libretti and treatises.
+Of the musical sources described in the database (1.5 million as of January 2024), most are music manuscripts, while there is also a substantial number of printed editions, and smaller quantities of libretti and treatises.
 The focus of music manuscripts is on material dating from between 1600 and 1850, though the database contains manuscripts that are both newer and older than this.
 For printed music, the focus is on music printed before 1945.
 The music of more than 37,000 composers preserved in over 900 libraries can be found in the database.

 The RISM entries describe each piece in detail according to a uniform scheme containing more than 100 fields.
 Included are, among other things, information about: